 Specifies an override of the number of light samples to be taken for this light source.
-If set to something other than zero, it will override the sampling performed by the integrator and can result in a performance impact.
+If set to something other than zero, it will override the sampling performed by the integrator.
 It's recommended to leave this at the default unless you experience unsolvable noise from the light.